lenerd/BICYCL/doc/installation.md

 ## Build from source

-To compile the code, CMake 3.5.1 or later is necessary, and the following libraries are required:
+To compile the code, a C++ compiler and CMake 3.5.1 or later are necessary, and the following libraries are required:
   - GMP
   - openSSL

 \note On Debian and Ubuntu, the necessary files can be installed with

-    apt install libgmp-dev libssl-dev cmake
+    apt install g++ libgmp-dev libssl-dev cmake

 Compilation can be done by running the following commands: